Peter Hall (architect): Sydney Opera House

-From the announcement of Jørn Utzon's winning Opera House competition entry in January 1957 to the building's opening in October 1973, the project – and its architects, consultants and contractors – were dogged by controversy, political intervention, cost escalations and unprecedented design and technological hurdles.
+From the announcement of Jørn Utzon's winning Sydney Opera House competition entry in January 1957 to the building's opening in October 1973, the project – and its architects, consultants and contractors – were dogged by controversy, political intervention, cost escalations and unprecedented design and technological hurdles.
 By the mid-1960s issues of cost, politics, Utzon's relatively unorthodox design methodology, vague user requirements, lack of resolution over the interiors and the slow pace of the project had created a troubling impasse.
 Utzon's shock resignation on 28 February 1966 reverberated around the world.

-In the ensuing tumult Hall, despite his initial support for the ‘Return Utzon’ cause, contentiously accepted an invitation to form the consortium Hall Todd & Littlemore, established by the government to finish the building.David Littlemore, of Rudder Littlemore & Rudder, was responsible for construction supervision and Lionel Todd, of Hanson Todd & Partners, for contract documentation.
+In the ensuing tumult Hall, despite his initial support for the ‘Bring Utzon Back’ cause, contentiously accepted an invitation to form the consortium Hall Todd & Littlemore, established by the government to finish the building.
+David Littlemore, of Rudder Littlemore & Rudder, was responsible for construction supervision and Lionel Todd, of Hanson Todd & Partners, for contract documentation.
 None of the three architects had met before, let alone worked together.
 Hall, as design architect, was confronted with a logjam of problems, not the least of which was the pressing need to resolve the stalemate over the conflicting seating and acoustic requirements of the dual-purpose main hall.
 Writing later of the dilemma faced by the new architects in 1966, Hall lamented the 'complete lack of a brief and input of user organisations':

 The job was being built, in effect, without definition of what was expected of it. ...
 One of the accusations made ... was that we would reduce the quality of the job.
 We had no such intention.
 The big question, though, was what were we supposed to build.